 There is always help available in Buckingham.

-Information about Coronavirus is being updated rapidly.
-To keep up to date with current and accurate information stick to trusted sources; visit the NHS coronavirus page which has information about the virus, symptoms, self-isolating, and travel.
+To keep up to date with current and accurate information about Coronavirus Covid-19 itself, stick to trusted sources; visit the Government Coronavirus page and NHS coronavirus page which has information about the virus, symptoms, self-isolating, and travel.
+Sign Health offers daily updates on Coronavirus in British Sign Language.

 If you are in isolation or advised to stay at home you may be worried about how to get food and other essentials going forward.
 As a first option, always choose to ask someone you know personally and trust (or a business you trust) for help with food deliveries or prescriptions.